 Challenges that Persian Cats Owners face.

-2. Quality food.
-Because persian cats health is so fragile they require good quality premium food which can be costly.
+Because Persian cat’s health is so fragile they require good quality premium food which can be costly.

-3. Grooming.
 Persians require daily grooming not just once a month.
-This can be time consuming for owners as some people live busy lives.
+This can be time-consuming for owners as some people live busy lives.